26 Fe (Iron)

 Wrought iron is also known as Pure Iron contains only a few tenths of a percent of carbon, is tough, less fusible, malleable, and usually has a “fibrous” structure.

-The pure metal (Pure Iron) is very reactive chemically and rapidly corrodes or rusts in moist air or at elevated temperatures.
+The pure metal (Pure Irons) is very reactive chemically and rapidly corrodes or rusts in moist air or at elevated temperatures.

 It has four allotropic forms, such as α-alpha, γ-gamma, δ-delta and ε–epsilon, with transition points at 912, 1394, and 1530 oC.